GoogleCloudPlatform/community/tutorials/securing-gcs-static-website/index.md

     This is a demonstration app using Vue.js.
 You can ignore any warnings from `npm`.

+    If you get the following error, see the suggestions in [this thread](https://github.com/GoogleCloudPlatform/community/issues/2364) for possible solutions:

+    ```
+    library: 'digital envelope routines',
+    reason: 'unsupported',
+    code: 'ERR_OSSL_EVP_UNSUPPORTED'
+    ```

 1. Create a bucket:

         gsutil mb -b on gs://$BUCKET_NAME